Building a case for Right to Work check software in your business

-All businesses in the UK, regardless of organisation size or sector, must ensure that every employee has the Right to Work in the UK.
+All businesses in the UK, regardless of organisation size or sector, must ensure that every employee has a Right to Work check to ensure they can work in the UK.
 This means seeing and checking relevant identity documents in the presence of the holder.
 This can be a physical presence or via a live video link.
 In both cases, you must be in physical possession of the original documents.

 However, the number of people attempting to using fake identity documents to illegally gain employment continues to grow.
 What’s more, if you employ someone who has no Right to Work in the UK or who is using a fake identity, the consequences can be very serious for your business, your employees, your customers and your reputation.

 Making a robust, consistent identity check is the critical first step in a Right to Work process – to ensure the person you’re hiring is who they say they are and that they have the correct evidence of their Right to Work in the UK.

 You can find the latest Government guide to Employer Right to Work checks here:

 The law on preventing illegal working is set out in the Immigration, Asylum and Nationality Act 2006 and the Immigration Act 2016.
 This legislation covers the penalties for those found guilty of employing someone who they knew or had ‘reasonable cause to believe’ did not have the Right to Work in the UK.
 This includes, for example, if you had any reason to believe that their identity documents were incorrect or false.

 Sanctions include a civil penalty of up to £20,000 per illegal worker and, in serious cases, a criminal conviction carrying a prison sentence of up to 5 years and an unlimited fine.

 THERE ARE THREE STEPS THAT EMPLOYERS MUST FOLLOW TO CONFIRM AN EMPLOYEE HAS THE RIGHT TO WORK IN THE UK

 - Request all relevant Right to Work documents